+Welcome to the Cobb Challengers and the Cobb Gymnastic Center Parents Club.
 We encourage each of you to take an active part in the club.
 Our main goal is to provide the best opportunities for all our gymnasts.
 Volunteering your time and talents will help the Cobb Challengers continue to improve and grow.

 The purpose of this handbook is to outline various policies that affect the gymnasts and their families and to explain the purpose of the Cobb Gymnastic Center Parents Club.
 Please read the entire handbook so you can become familiar with the functions and requirements of your team and club.
-If you have questions about the information contained in this handbook, please contact the program Coordinator or a member of the Board.
+If you have questions about the information contained in this handbook, please contact the program director or a member of the Board.

-Please take the time to read through this handbook with your gymnast.
-Once you have read through, please return the signed acknowledgement page to your gymnast's coach.
-This indicates that you have read, understand, and agree to follow the rules and policies of the Handbook of the Cobb Challengers and the Cobb Gymnastic Center Parents Club.
+Please acknowledge receipt of this handbook through your online member portal at cobbchallengers.com.
+This indicates that you have read, understand, and agree to follow the rules and policies of the Handbook of the Cobb Challengers and Cobb Gymnastic Center Parents Club.
 Failure to agree to follow the rules and policies will result in your gymnast being removed from practice.

-Thank you,

-CGCPC Board of Directors
+Thank you, CGCPC Board of Directors